 The Inov 8 Roclite 345 GTX features a Graphene enhanced rubber outsole.
 It is combined with the 6mm lugs that aim to provide excellent traction on a wide variety of surfaces.
 This component of the shoe offers additional durability as well.

-Along with the rubber outsole is the multi-directional and claw-shaped cleats that have a wide contact area.
-These cleats provide enough grip on challenging terrains.
+Along with the rubber outsole is the multi-directional and claw-shaped boots that have a wide contact area.
+These boots provide enough grip on challenging terrains.

 The midsole of the Inov 8 Roclite 345 GTX uses the Power-Flow midsole.
 This midsole technology aims to provide 10% more shock absorption than the traditional midsole foam.